U.S. flag

 Show details

 The human body is made up of billions of cells.
 Cells are the tiny building blocks of our tissues and organs.
-We all started life as a single cell.
-That cell made an internal copy of itself (replication) and then divided into two cells.
+All living things start life as a single cell.
+That cell makes a copy of itself (replicates) and then divides into two cells.

 Illustration: Cell division